Doris5102023/A-Simple-Sentiment-Analysis/README.md

 # 🎬 A-Simple-Sentiment-Analysis 🥰
-Cute & easy code for movie reviews sentiment analysis!
-This repo uses **TextCNN** and **TextLSTM** (two super cute neural networks 🧠) to do binary sentiment classification (positive 😊/negative 😞) on the IMDB movie review dataset.
+Easy code for movie reviews sentiment analysis!
+This repo uses **TextCNN** and **TextLSTM** (two super neural networks 🧠) to do binary sentiment classification (positive 😊/negative 😞) on the IMDB movie review dataset.
 We've got full pipelines for data preprocessing, model training, evaluation, visualization, and inference—all wrapped in a fluffy blanket of cuteness 🧶!

 ---